StefanoCutri/rn_modern_nft/README.md

 ## Installation and Usage
 ### To install and run our NFT app, follow these steps:

-- Clone the repository to your local machine.
+- Clone this repository.
-- Run npm install to install the required dependencies.
+- Run npm install to install dependencies.
-- Run npm start to start the app in development mode.
+- Run expo start to start the Expo development server.
+- Follow the instructions in the terminal to run the app on an emulator or physical device.

 Or you can download from the showcase in: https://rn-nft-landing-page.vercel.app/